What is advanced breast cancer?

 Metavivors is a closed NZ forum specifically for those with advanced breast cancer.
 For more information contact firstname.lastname@example.org.

-For more information on support services visit: Support.
+For more information on support services visit our Support section.

-An advanced breast cancer diagnosis can be a life-changing event.
-In this webinar Christine Manins who has been living with advanced breast cancer for 10 years ,will be joined by Sinda Hall (Supportive Care Nurse with Sweet Louise) and Juliet Ireland ( health psychologist) to talk about coping with your diagnosis, tackling treatment and living well with the disease.
+An advanced breast cancer diagnosis is a life-changing event.
+Our webinar talks about coping with your diagnosis, tackling treatment and living well with the disease.